corey-richardson/100-days-of-code/day-11-20-log.md

 ### Day 14: 6/12/2022

-**Today's Tasks and Progress:** More investigations on company software | More work on the dec/hex/bin converter
+**Today's Tasks and Progress:** More investigations on company software | More work on the dec/hex/bin converter | CS50P Week 8 Object-Oriented Programming: Seasons of Love, Cookie Jar, CS50 Shirtificate

 **About:** Fixed the previously made functions which were returning wrong values and added the dec_to_hex function.